Reading time: 11 min.

 Named after the famous French actress Brigitte Bardot, this signature style requires thick, full hair and a voluminous fringe to work as intended.
 Wearing it with a thinning fringe is likely to come off flat and emphasise your hair loss.

-Braided bangs can be fun and whimsical, especially for curly, kinky Afro hair.
+Braided fringes can be fun and whimsical, especially for curly, kinky Afro hair.
 However, if your fringe is already thinning, your braids are likely to look feeble and too spaced out.

 Moreover, tight braids can lead to (or worsen) traction alopecia, which may exacerbate your fringe hair loss problem [3].

-Piecey bangs can seem like a good idea for a thinning fringe, because they are asymmetrical.
+Piecey fringes can seem like great bangs for thin hair because they are asymmetrical.
 However, they require a significant amount of styling products, such as gels or pomades, to arrange the pieces in your desired look.
-And thin hair cannot withstand that, as it will look even thinner when covered in hair product.
+Thin hair cannot withstand that, as it will look even sparser when covered in hair product.

 7. Pinup fringe

 This retro look relies on a full and compact fringe in order to get that old-timey, pin-up girl effect.
-A flat, thinning fringe would clash with the luxurious curls that accompany this style, emphasising your hair loss.
+A flat fringe with thinning hair would clash with the luxurious curls that accompany this style, emphasising your hair loss.

 8. Victory roll fringe